Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Athens Encounter 2.md

 Orphea understands at once what she must do

 ## Scene 4: The Trial
+### Epaminondes
 In a grand marble courthouse, on the marble floor in the middle of the marble steps sat upon by the jurors, stands a philosopher.
-The Dikasteria, composed mostly of the elder Ekklesia members elected to carry out judgement upon those who break the rules set by the Boule, populate closely the marbled terraces set in the courthouse.
+-  Epaminondas recognizes this man as his teacher he has been seeing in private for philosophy lessons The Dikasteria, composed mostly of the elder Ekklesia members elected to carry out judgement upon those who break the rules set by the Boule, populate closely the marbled terraces set in the courthouse.
 With them, a few Strategoi sit aside to council on military matters and judge deserting soldiers.
 The head judge, a tall, broad, handsome man of black curly hair and intense brown eyes, sits atop the marble bench and inspects closely an old man with a pristine white toga.